LAST UPDATED: December 6, 2020 by Ryan M

 There are two main problems with humans eating grass.

-The second problem is the damage grass will do to your teeth.
+The second problem is the damage that grass will do to your teeth.
 Grass has a lot of silica in it.
 Silica is a strong abrasive that will quickly wear down your teeth.
 Grazing animals, such as cows, have adapted over time and continually grow and replace worn down tooth surfaces.

 - Grasses have evolved to grow at their base instead of their tips in order to protect themselves, unlike most plants.